The Song of Gutenberg | Gutenberglied

 • Introduction to genre of master song.

-Eisenstein, Elizabeth L. Divine Art, Infernal Machine.
-The Reception of Printing in the West from First Impressions to the Sense of an Ending.
-U of Pennsylvania P, 2011.
+Eisenstein, Elizabeth L. Divine Art, Infernal Machine: The Reception of Printing in the West from First Impressions to the Sense of an Ending.
+University of Pennsylvania Press, 2011.

 • Account of positive and negative reactions to print in early modern and modern Europe.